plone/volto/docs/source/configuration/volto-slate/writing-plugins.md

 (writing-plugins-label)=

-# How to write custom plugin
+# How to write custom plugins

-This section will guide through registering a custom plugin for volto-slate.
+This section will guide you through registering a custom plugin for `volto-slate`.

 ## Adding a tooltip to a text section

-A plugin that will create a tooltip on selecting a text element in slate editor.
+You will add a plugin that will create a tooltip when selecting a text element in a Slate editor.

-We'll start by creating a `index.js` file which will instantiate Element Editor.
+Start by creating a file named `index.js`, which will instantiate `Element Editor`.

 ```js
 export default function install(config) {